Jollof Rice in Nigeria and Beyond

 Who we areEYW is powered by the ambitious appetites of Laura Siciliano-Rosen and Scott Rosen, a travel-food writer and photographer (The New York Times, New York, Draft, Rough Guides) who have long counted eating new foods in new places—whether a faraway country or an unexplored restaurant down the street—among the greatest pleasures in life.
-They live in Jackson Heights, Queens, one of New York City’s most diverse and delicious neighborhoods.
+They live in Jackson Heights, Queens, one of New York City’s most diverse and delicious neighborhoods (where they offer guided food tours).
 Check out their EYW user profiles here and here.

-Eat Your World has been written up in The New York Times, Lifehacker, and more!
+Eat Your World has been written up in The New York Times, Lifehacker, FATHOM, Money Magazine, and more!
 See our press here.